christopherbate/variational-autoencoders/Readme.md

-# Convolutional Variational Autoencoder, Tensorflow 2.0a Implmentation
+# Variational Autoencoders, Tensorflow 2.0a Implmentation

-This repository contains an implementation of variational autoencoders with convolutional encoder/decoder, where everything except the convolutional part is based on the paper [1] below.
+This repository contains an implementation of various variational autoencoders.

+1. MNIST VAE - A VAE based on the original VAE paper [1], with convolutional decoders and encoders.

 The implementation is based on the example in Tensorflow documentation [2].

+Will likely convert to a more structured Keras approach and do away with the custom training.

 Some key differences/additions:
 1. Cleaned up code to make it more readable.